arcticmatt/pencil-flip/content/Misc/learn.md

 of my everyday life, through all its ups and downs and dull mundanities.

 ### 01.31.16
-I was informed today about "the most infamous rhyme" in Middle English, which appears in Chaucer's *The Canterbury Tales*.
+I was informed about "the most infamous rhyme" in Middle English, which appears in Chaucer's *The Canterbury Tales*.
 >As clerkes ben ful subtile and ful queynte;
 >And prively he caughte hire by the queynte,